supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

 # Lab 01: Introduction to LLMs and Azure AI Services

 ### Estimated Time: 60 mins

+## Lab Objectives

+After completing this lab, you will be able to complete the following tasks:

+- Task 01: Create an AI Project and AI Hub Resources
+- Task 02: Deploy Azure OpenAI Models
+- Task 03: Create a Content Safety Service
+- Task 04: Add an Azure Content Safety connection
+- Task 05: Use Azure AI Studio Playground
+- Task 06: Work with an Open Source LLM Model
+- Task 07: Test the prompt in Content Safety
+- Task 08: Create a Prompt Flow

 ## Task 01: Create an AI Project and AI Hub Resources